Written By: Chloe Wilson BSc (Hons) Physiotherapy

 It is best to start with short sessions to see how you feel both during the session and also the next day.
 You can start swimming as soon as the wounds have healed – you may find breast stroke more comfortable initially.

 Frozen shoulder surgery is successful in approximately 70-80% of patients.
 Everyone progresses at different rates and it can take a number of months to fully recover.

 Some people will continue to have a small amount of ongoing stiffness, or in rare cases, the adhesive capsulitis may return, particularly if you are diabetic.
 Most people recover full movement (or at least 95%) within 6 months.
 Remember, being diligent with your exercises will lead to the best outcome.

 Frozen shoulder surgery is only performed if other treatments have failed.
 Most cases will resolve on their own eventually with a combination of exercises, injections and time – visit the adhesive capsulitis section for more information.

-Remember, it can take a few months to fully recover from frozen shoulder surgery.
-Keep going with your exercises – it will be worth all the effort.
+Whatever type of frozen shoulder surgery you have, it is really important to do exercises regularly after the procedure to regain full movement as the shoulder – visit the frozen shoulder exercises section for a whole range of suitable exercises.
+Remember, it can take a few months to fully recover from frozen shoulder surgery so keep going with your exercises – it will be worth all the effort.